kyegomez/Athena-for-Search/README.md

 2. **Follow-Up Searches**: In order to provide more detailed, nuanced, and layered information, Athena will gain the ability to conduct "follow-up" searches based on the initial search results.
 This will enable users to delve deeper into subjects, allowing for more informed and comprehensive exploration.

 3. **Prompt Enhancement**: We will work to improve the prompts used to call the OpenAI API.
 By crafting more precise and context-aware prompts, we will enable Athena to generate more accurate and relevant answers.
+Return graphs, data visualizations, and multi-modality queries

 4. **Expanding Data Sources**: We aim to enable sourcing from non-text-davinci-003 models, increasing the diversity of information Athena can leverage.
 This will broaden the scope of possible answers, providing a more well-rounded response to user queries.